AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 # ...
 ```

-If you don't use `theme: null`, the `github-pages` gem will generate a default stylesheet, `/_site/assets/css/style.css`, that's about 3k lines long, and that you may not want or need for your site.
-I recommend setting the theme to `null` so you have control over your styling, but again, this is up to you.
+If you don't use `theme: null`, the `github-pages` gem will automatically generate a default stylesheet, `/_site/assets/css/style.css`, that's about 3k lines long, and that you may not want or need for your site.
+I recommend setting the theme to `null` so you have control over your styling, but this is up to you.

 After doing all of that, run this command to install and update all necessary gems for your site: